 This course will be available to you 24 hours a day, 7 days a week, so you will be able pace yourself in a manner that is comfortable for you.

 This course allows you to earn CE credit for reviewing this thought-provoking journal article and passing an online multiple choice test.
-The article is available online through Google Scholar (Solms, M., & Panksepp, J. .
+The article is available online through Google Scholar or MDPI (Solms, M., & Panksepp, J. .
 The ‘id’ knows more than the ‘ego’ admits: Neuropsychoanalytic and primal consciousness perspectives on the interface between affective and cognitive neuroscience.
 Brain Sciences, 2, 147-175. doi: 10.3390/brainsci2020147).
 After reading the article, access the online test and Certificate of Completion for the course to earn 4 CE credits.
 Advanced level—a foundation in classical psychoanalytic theory is recommended before reading the article.
 This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $29